-Kaede covered the pot and slowly lowered her aged body on a lovely pillow the thoughtful miko gifted her earlier in the year.
-Kagome plopped down next to her, testament of her youth and gave the old woman her full attention.
+Kaede covered the pot and slowly lowered her old bones onto a lovely pillow the thoughtful miko gifted her.
+Kagome plopped down next to her, a testament of her youth, and gave the old woman her full attention.

 "Inuyasha and the others were summoned to kill a demon far away from here.
 Not just any demon but a dragon demon.
-I'm afraid you won't get to see them for at least another new moon."
+I'm afraid ye will not get to see them for at least another new moon."

 It was just an ordinary well.

-There weren't too many things left in his time that left him wondering.
+There weren't many things in his time that left him wondering.
 Curiosity was novel.
-So, he permitted it to take ahold and jumped into the well.
+So, he permitted it to take seize and jumped into the well.

 Things were getting weird for the Lord of the West down there.

-An involuntary growl erupted from his throat and ricocheted around him.
-In an instant, he engaged his poison claws and impaled the object that accosted his perfect head of silk.
+An involuntary snarl tore from his throat and ricocheted around him.
+In an instant, purely reactionary, he engaged his poison claws and impaled what dared to accost his perfect head of silk.

 Sesshomaru had no reason to ever come near Inuyasha's forest.
 He was the last person on earth she ever expected to come bursting out of the portal to her time.

-"Uh, no reason," she blurted out.
+"Uh, no reason."
+She lied.
 Why the hell is he here?

-It was so quiet, the only thing she could hear over her own heartbeat was the gentle rustling of his hair sliding over the silk of his clothing as he looked over his shoulder.
-The demon before her could detect her anxiety.
+What broke the hush was the gentle flit of his hair sliding over his fine clothing as he gave her a sidelong glance from over his armored shoulder.
+The demon before her could detect her anxiety- and her lie.